vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

 ## Result Caching and InMemory

-We saw that materialized views can rewrite any SQL queries that use the underlying join condition or aggregation, Result Caching is a layer above this.
+We saw that materialized views can rewrite any SQL queries that use the underlying join condition or aggregation.
+Result Caching is a layer above this.
 This can save the result at a SQL statement level and for each bind value.
 This can run over MATERIALIZED views or just over Tables.
 While it is not part of InMemory workshop, it is none the less one of the features that can improve performance of BI reports and dashboards type of applications.
+For more information check out the **[documentation.](https://docs.oracle.com/en/database/oracle/oracle-database/19/tgdba/tuning-result-cache.html#GUID-FA30CC32-17AB-477A-9E4C-B47BFE0968A1)**.